flare-foundation/go-flare/README.md

 # go-flare

-go-flare is a modified version of [avalanchego@v1.11.0](https://github.com/ava-labs/avalanchego/releases/tag/v1.11.0) and [coreth@v0.13.0](https://github.com/ava-labs/coreth/releases/tag/v0.13.0), incorporating specific features for Flare and Songbird networks.
+go-flare is a modified version of [avalanchego@v1.11.13](https://github.com/ava-labs/avalanchego/releases/tag/v1.11.13) and [coreth@v0.13.9 rc1](https://github.com/ava-labs/coreth/releases/tag/v0.13.9-rc.1), incorporating specific features for Flare and Songbird networks.
 These features include prioritized contract handling and the invocation of the daemon contract.

-Networks should be updated to this version before

-- Coston2: June 24, 2025 at 12:00:00 UTC
-- Coston: July 1, 2025 at 12:00:00 UTC
-- Songbird: July 22, 2025 at 12:00:00 UTC
-- Flare: August 5, 2025 at 12:00:00 UTC

 See [release notes](./RELEASES-flare.md) for more info.